KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-CyberSecurityNews by gueguet](https://github.com/gueguet/MMM-CyberSecurityNews)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CyberSecurityNews.js`: Replace it with `MagicMirror²`.

 ## [MMM-CzechPost by RichieCZ](https://github.com/RichieCZ/MMM-CzechPost)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-CzechPost.js`: Replace it with built-in fetch.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-D2L by berryerlouis](https://github.com/berryerlouis/MMM-D2L)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Found 'XMLHttpRequest' in file `node_helper.js`: Replace it with built-in fetch.
 3. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Dad-Jokes by echang15](https://github.com/echang15/MMM-Dad-Jokes)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-Dad-Jokes.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.